 - Configure the Static routes for the IPSec tunnel.

 - Policy configuration.

 1. Check the remote reachability.

 Before you configure an IPsec tunnel, the first step is to ensure that you can reach the remote end, from each direction.
-By default, Paloalto firewall would block anything coming from the outside.
+By default, the Paloalto firewall would block anything coming from the outside.
 Let’s configure interface management profile that would allow ping and then apply it to the interface.

 Again this step is not mandatory though if you are concerned about allowing ICMP on the outside interface.
-It would be best if you made sure end to end communication is reachable.
+It would be best if you made sure end-to-end communication is reachable.

 You may read the article here, where I have covered how you can allow ping for the outside interface.